erin-m-keller/keller-text-editor/README.md

   # Text Editor

   ## Description
-  This application is a text editor that runs in the browser.
-The app will is a single-page application that meets Progressive Web Applications (PWA) criteria.
-Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application will also function offline.
+  This browser-based text editor is a Progressive Web Application (PWA) with multiple data persistence techniques for redundancy.
+It supports offline functionality to ensure seamless user experience.

   ## Table of Contents
   * [Technology Stack](#technology-stack)